lilin-bme/lilin-bme.github.io/projects/index.md

 {% capture text %}

 Modern cancer diagnosis requires histological, molecular and genomic tumor analysis.
 These approaches are usually resource-intensive and time-consuming.
 We use highly specific Raman spectroscopy to differentiate the diseased part by the contribution of Raman-active molecules in different tissues.
 The detected signal provides molecular information that enables accurate cancer diagnosis and prognosis.
-Our label-free imaging experiments often push the limits of existing technologies.
-We use the computational power of machine learning and artificial intelligence to improve our understanding of the spectral properties of biomolecules.
+Our label-free detection research often push the limits of existing technologies.
+We thus use the computational power of machine learning and artificial intelligence to improve our understanding of the spectral properties of biomolecules.
 - Fiber-optics Raman probe for in situ diagnosis
 - Euclidean distance-based Raman spectroscopy (EDRS)
 - Raman spectral processing and information extraction